raulc66/AI-Learning/README.md

 # AI-Learning
-Various courses and tutorials related to the AI field and its subfields
+Various courses and tutorials related to the AI field